 Breakfast

-Paddled canoe to a landing to hike into the rainforest
+Take a paddled canoe to a landing and hike into the rainforest to an observation tower

 Wait at observation deck to watch all the animals waking up in the morning

-Paddle canoe exploration of different creeks around the lodge to see more animals
+Go on a paddled canoe excursion through the different creeks around the lodge to see more animals

-Watch move about the history of the Napo Wildlife Center
+Watch movie about the history of the Napo Wildlife Center

 Dinner